vsemionov/boomerang/README.md

 #### Pre-install
 * create facebook and google social applications
 * update the target domain and server email in *boomerang/settings.py*
-* update the allowed front-end origins and login redirects in *boomerang/settings.py*
+* update the front-end origins in *boomerang/settings.py*
 * commit changes: `git commit -a -m "configured"`

 #### Local